Stirling Lotus Vale (Revoked)

 Project Information:

-Stirling Lotus Vale (Revoked) was a Savanna Fire Management project located at Stirling Lotus Vale Station, approximately 100km to 120km northeast of Normanton in the Gulf of Carpentaria region of Queensland.
-Registered in July 2015, the project covered a vast area of 126,135 hectares.
-The project was revoked in May 2017 and the associated carbon abatement contract was terminated.
+Stirling Lotus Vale (Revoked) was a Savanna Fire Management project located approximately 100km north-east of Normanton in the Gulf of Carpentaria region of Queensland.
+Registered in July 2015, the project covered a vast area of over 126,000 hectares.
+The project area coincides with the Stirling Lotus Vale cattle station, which is part of the Gulf Coast Agricultural Company's portfolio.
+The property is situated near the Gilbert River and is primarily used for large-scale cattle breeding and backgrounding operations.